underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 To explore this, we can play with the query to see what happens if we screw up.

-First, if we change the query to also select the ID column:
+First, if we change the query to also select the ID column...

 ~~~scala
 val program: DBIO[Seq[String]] =